 One of my most favorite towns in Tuscany was Arezzo.
 I was a bit exhausted and forgot what the town was about.
 Due to bad research – or better yet, due to a lack of research – I expected another hilltop village and was surprised that it isn’t a typical medieval town in Tuscany.

 The town square is indeed uphill, but not all of the town, and as I was spoiled with great weather, I fell in love almost immediately.
 So, if you are 5 or 7 days in Tuscany, make visiting this small town a priority.

-Things to do and see in Arezzo:
+Things to Do and See in Arezzo

 - Visit the Piazza Grande – the market square is home to several beautiful buildings and also cafes and restaurants